 Herbert and his brother Ernest transferred to the Philanthropin, a private Jewish school in Frankfurt, and when Leo lost his position as a manufacturer’s representative, he took a position with the sports program at the Philanthropin.

-With the passage of the Nuremberg Laws in 1935, it was apparent that Germany was no longer a welcoming home.
+With the passage of the Nuremberg Laws in 1935, it was apparent that Jews were no longer welcome in Germany.
 The Kohns began working on a family tree in hopes of finding family members who might be able to help them with emigration.
 After sending letters all over the world, a third cousin from Birmingham responded and offered to be their sponsor.
-While their visa came in 1938, it would not become valid until 1940, and so they waited.
+While their visas came in 1938, they would not become valid until 1940, and so the family waited.

-During the events of Kristallnacht in November 1938, Leo was taken from his home and sent to the Buchenwald concentration camp.
-Desperate to leave, Irene reached out to a distant cousin in London who agreed to sponsor the family for a one-year transit visa.
+During the events of Kristallnacht in November 1938, Leo was forcibly taken from his home and sent to the Buchenwald concentration camp.
+Irene decided instantly that if he ever returned, Leo needed to leave Germany immediately.
+She reached out to a distant cousin in London who sent back a telegram agreeing to provide £2 a week for Leo.
+Irene brought the telegram to the English consul in Frankfurt who stamped not only Leo’s passport but the passports of the entire Kohn family with visas to England.

 In April 1940, the family immigrated to the US with the help of distant relatives, Dorah (Heyman) and Mervyn Sterne of Birmingham.
 Upon their arrival in New York, the Kohns were given the option of staying in New York, going to Chicago, or moving to Alabama to learn how to farm.
 They chose Alabama and traveled to Birmingham where they met the Sternes, who had arranged for the family to live on a dairy farm in Demopolis.